Lildeebo2002/Public-keys-for-Satoshi-Nakamoto-wallets/README.md

 Discovering the private key in the examples above requires 1000 cards and multiple years of searching.
 Occasionally, after evaluating the expenses, searching for a key becomes unprofitable.

-Utilizing the Kangaroo BSGS program, you can rapidly locate the private key with the public key.
+Utilizing the Bitcoin Ruhs program, you can rapidly locate the private key with the public key.
 This process doesn't necessitate 1000 cards, just one (or a few) cards and a brief period.
 The duration of the search depends on the task.

 Puzzle search example 64